Marconiusiii/rollWithIt-typing/README.md

 The project began as a playful typing experiment and has evolved into a fully usable typing tutor framework with multiple input modes, configurable content, and strong accessibility foundations.

 This repository represents the non-joke, extensible version of the project.
-The original joke-based implementation is preserved separately in its own branch.
+The original joke-based implementation is preserved separately in its own branch and the working joke version can be found here: [Original Roll With It Typing](https://marconius.com/fun/rollWithIt/)

 ## Version

-Current release: 1.3.6
+Current release: 1.4.1

-This is the first public release of the refactored, accessibility-first version.

 ## Features

 - Multiple typing modes